 Habitability on Mars may be limited because it is too small to hold onto large amounts of water, new research from Washington University in St. Louis suggests.
-Water is essential for life on Earth and other planets, and scientists have found ample evidence of water in Mars’ early history.
+Water is essential for life on Earth and other planets, and scientists have found ample evidence of water in Mars’s early history.
 But Mars has no liquid water on its surface today.

-Remote sensing studies and analyses of Martian meteorites dating back to the 1980s posit that Mars was once water-rich, compared with Earth.
+Remote sensing studies and analyses of Martian meteorites dating back to the 1980s posit that Mars was once water-rich, compared to Earth.
 NASA’s Viking orbiter spacecraft — and, more recently, the Curiosity and Perseverance rovers on the ground — returned dramatic images of Martian landscapes marked by river valleys and flood channels.

 Despite this evidence, no liquid water remains on the surface.
 Researchers proposed many possible explanations, including a weakening of Mars’ magnetic field that could have resulted in the loss of a thick atmosphere.
 But a study published in the Proceedings of the National Academy of Sciences suggests a more fundamental reason why today’s Mars looks so drastically different from the “blue marble” of Earth.
 Kun Wang, assistant professor of earth and planetary sciences in Arts & Sciences and senior author of the study, said: